Atlanta Property Division Attorneys

 Generally, inheritances and gifts from third parties made to only one spouse are not considered marital property.
 However, if a spouse received an inheritance during the marriage and placed it in a joint account or titled it in joint names, a Court may consider the inheritance as a joint gift to both spouses and, therefore, subject to equitable division.

 Debts incurred during the marriage will also be equitably divided.
 As with marital assets, equitable does not necessarily mean equal.
-With your assistance, we will gather all necessary information about credit card debt, lines of credit, student loans, and other outstanding debt to ensure they are divided in a just manner.
+With your assistance, we will gather all the necessary information about credit card debt, lines of credit, student loans, and other outstanding debt to ensure they are divided in a just manner.